jamielikeschickens/stm32l1_discovery_gnu_asm_toolchain_template/README.md

 and rewrites the provided `System_Init.s` and `Lab1-Task1.s` provided by Simon to use GNU ASM directives.

 ## Compile your code
 To simply compile your code first make sure all your sourcefiles are referenced in the Makefile SRCS variable.

-You can then just run `make` to compile your code into both a ELF binary (can be loaded into gdb) and a bin (for writing straight to flash memory).
+You can then just run `make program` to compile your code into both a ELF binary (can be loaded into gdb) and a bin (for writing straight to flash memory).

 ## Flash your code